Phase One (company)

 Phase One A/S is a Danish company specializing in high-end digital photography equipment and software.
-It manufactures open platform based medium format camera systems and solutions.
+It manufactures open platform based medium format camera systems and high-resolution digital imaging devices.
 Its RAW processing software, Capture One, supports many DSLRs besides their backs.

 PODAS workshops (Phase One Digital Artist Series) is a series of worldwide photography workshops designed for digital photographers interested in working with medium format, high-resolution cameras.
 PODAS is a part of the Phase One educational division.
 Each attendee receives a Phase One digital camera system for the duration of the workshop.

 On 18 February 2014, it was announced that UK-based private equity firm Silverfleet Capital would acquire a 60% majority stake in the company.

 On 17 June 2019, Phase One A/S was once again sold, this time to the Danish investment company Axcel.

 Products

 Cameras

 In 2009, Phase One purchased a major stake in Japanese Mamiya and the two companies developed products together.
 Phase One's product line includes: